andreasabel/inCode/entry/exploring-typed-lambda-calculus.md

     ```

     *Technically*, we can actually have function application on levels without
-    function applications, of that level has the apropriate primitives (like
+    function applications, of that level has the appropriate primitives (like
     `List` on the type level, `Natural/show` at the value level).
 However, in
     Dhall, this doesn't happen, so we're going to address this as essentially
     paired with function abstraction.